 “Falling safely” sounds like a contradiction in terms — if you’ve ever taken a spill, you know that nothing about it feels safe.

 Prevention is the best cure, of course, and awareness can reduce your risk of falling.
-Philabaum says falls may occur when you enter a new environment or something in a familiar environment has moved or changed, such as when your workplace parking lot gets repaved or your work kitchen is rearranged so tables sit closer to the door.
+Falls may occur when you enter a new environment or something in a familiar environment has moved or changed, such as when your workplace parking lot gets repaved or your work kitchen is rearranged so tables sit closer to the door.
 Weather, too, can precipitate a fall.

 But prevention can’t stop every fall.
 Follow our step-by-step guide to falling safely to cushion the blow the next time you lose your footing.

 As soon as you begin to fall, your body tenses up involuntarily.
 It knows what will inevitably come next, so tension may seem hard to avoid.
-But Philabaum says a relaxed body is less likely to get seriously hurt.
+A relaxed body is less likely to get seriously hurt.

 For instance, if you lock your arms or legs, you can’t soften the impact like you could with bent elbows or knees that can absorb shock.
 You may even snap a bone if you keep your arms or legs straight.
 Don’t ball your fists, either.